United Artists: Society of Independent Motion Picture Producers (1940s and 1950s)

 In 1941, Pickford, Chaplin, Disney, Orson Welles, Goldwyn, Selznick, Alexander Korda, and Wanger—many of whom were members of United Artists—formed the Society of Independent Motion Picture Producers (SIMPP).
 Later members included Hunt Stromberg, William Cagney, Sol Lesser, and Hal Roach.

 The Society aimed to advance the interests of independent producers in an industry controlled by the studio system.
-SIMPP fought to end ostensibly anti-competitive practices by the seven major film studios—Loew's (MGM), Columbia Pictures, Paramount Pictures, Universal Pictures, RKO Radio Pictures, 20th Century Fox, and Warner Bros./First National—that controlled the production, distribution, and exhibition of motion pictures.
+SIMPP fought to end what were considered to be anti-competitive practices by the seven major film studios—Loew's (MGM), Columbia Pictures, Paramount Pictures, Universal Pictures, RKO Radio Pictures, 20th Century-Fox, and Warner Bros./First National—that controlled the production, distribution, and exhibition of motion pictures.

 In 1942, SIMPP filed an antitrust suit against Paramount's United Detroit Theatres.
 The complaint accused Paramount of conspiracy to control first-and subsequent-run theaters in Detroit.
 This was the first antitrust suit brought by producers against exhibitors that alleged monopoly and restraint of trade.
 In 1948, the U.S. Supreme Court Paramount Decision ordered the major Hollywood movie studios to sell their theater chains and to end certain anti-competitive practices.
 This court ruling ended the studio system.

-By 1958, SIMPP achieved many of the goals that led to its creation, and the group ceased operations.
+By 1958, SIMPP had achieved many of the goals that led to its creation, and the group ceased operations.